arcs-njit-edu/docs/docs/Software/slurm/slurm.md

 print(df.to_markdown(index=False))
 ```

-Please note that the module `wulver` is already loaded when user logs in to the cluster.
+Please note that the module `wulver` is already loaded when a user logs in to the cluster.
 If you use `module purge` command, make sure to use `module load wulver` in the slurm script to load SLURM.

 ## Application Information, Documentation
 The documentation of SLURM is available at [SLURM manual](https://slurm.schedmd.com/documentation.html).